jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 - Page: device has issued a page
 	- This is used by the master.
 - Page scan: device is listening for a page
-- Master response: master recieves a page response from a slave node
+- Master response: master receives a page response from a slave node
 - Slave response: slave responds to a page from the master node.
 - Inquiry: device has issued an inquiry for the identity of devices in range.
 - Inquiry scan: device is listening for an inquiry to be requested of it.
-- Inquiry response: device has recieved an inquiry response.
+- Inquiry response: device has received an inquiry response.

-A diagram detailing transisitons between states is shown below:
+A diagram detailing transitions between states is shown below:

 ![[Pasted image 20211129181635.png]]